irrdnet/irrd/docs/development/architecture.rst

 * A wrapper around gpg to validate an inline or PGP/MIME signature.
 * Sample RPSL objects used for tests.
 * Text utilities for working with RPSL paragraphs and lines.
-Notably, when separating RPSL object lines, unicode newline characters must not be considered newlines, which is contrary to the behaviour of built-in Python functions.
+Notably, when separating RPSL object lines, Unicode newline characters must not be considered newlines, which is contrary to the behaviour of built-in Python functions.
 * A small whois client, used by the status info page.